durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_2/implied_remaining_tiles.png" alt="implied_remaining_tiles" style="width:100%">
+<figcaption align="center">A violin plot (I know some people hate these -- I like them) of the implied number of battleship tiles still left to be hit, as a function of the _actual_ number of battleship tiles remaining</figcaption>
 </figure>

 We can also easily see that there are some serious problems with this algorithm.
 For instance, if we look at the game length distribution, we see that there was at least one game which took around 98 moves.